matfreeman/node-json-to-csv/README.md

 # node-json-to-csv
-Converts JSON files to CSV
+Stream based conversion of JSON files to CSV for large JSON data sets.